ixAmirOrg/commenter/README.md

 - 📌158 =>  *Media channel ID*

-- 📌In the last step, do the setwebhook on the bot.php Be careful , because of the location of IP Range for the security of the robot; Setwebhook should be done like this : https://api.telegram.org/bot TOKEN /setwebhook?url= DOMAIN ?hash=okimking 🔗
+- 📌 Finally, do the setwebhook on the bot.php
+Be careful , because of the location of IP Range for the security of the robot; Setwebhook should be done like this : https://api.telegram.org/bot TOKEN /setwebhook?url= DOMAIN ?hash=okimking 🔗